Discover’s 5% cash back categories for July to September 2025

 Editorial Note: Intuit Credit Karma receives compensation from third-party advertisers, but that doesn’t affect our editors’ opinions.
 Our third-party advertisers don’t review, approve or endorse our editorial content.
 Information about financial products not offered on Credit Karma is collected independently.
 Our content is accurate to the best of our knowledge when posted.

-For the second quarter of 2025, the Discover it® Cash Back and Discover it® Student Cash Back offer 5% cash back on up to $1,500 (then 1%) in combined purchases at grocery stores and wholesale clubs.
+For the third quarter of 2025, the Discover it® Cash Back and Discover it® Student Cash Back offer 5% cash back on up to $1,500 (then 1%) in combined purchases at gas stations and on EV charging, public transit and utilities.

-Read on for a closer look at these categories, including how Discover defines grocery stores, and a guide to how to activate and redeem your rewards.
+Read on for a closer look at these categories, including how Discover defines them, and a guide on activating and redeeming your rewards.

 From our partner